ubccr/hpc-toolset-tutorial/coldfront/README.md

 ## ColdFront Overview

+This section should give you an idea of how ColdFront can be used in your center by PIs (principal investigators - also faculty, professors, project managers) to manage access to resources for their research groups or classes, by your system administrators to manage the resources & grant the access, and your center director or other staff to review who has access and what type of research they're doing.
+It's just one short example but it provides the full product lifecycle so you can see how the different roles might utilize the software.
+The next section provides more details specifically for system administrators managing resources at an HPC center.

 ### PI View:  Annual Project Review, Allocation Renewal & Allocation Change Requests

 - Login as `cgray` password `test123`